Maximizing the Effectiveness of Quality Assurance Scorecards

-Here at BPA Quality we have over 28 years of experience in providing expert quality monitoring services and consultancy for contact centers.
+Here at BPA Quality, we have over 30 years of experience in providing expert quality monitoring services and consultancy for contact centers.
 Our clients are drawn from 100 different industries with the one common area being that they use contact centers to communicate with their customers.
+In order to assist our clients, we must ensure that they are maximizing the effectiveness of their call center monitoring forms and scorecards.

 Being at the hub of all this combined experience and expertise means we are in the lucky position of seeing all elements of how through quality monitoring different companies attempt to implement exceptional customer experience.